 Opening Hours and Tickets for the Espace Jean Tinguely Niki de Saint Phalle in Fribourg

-Art lovers in Fribourg seemingly wake up late as most museums here only open late morning.
+Art lovers in Fribourg seemingly wake up late, as most museums here only open late morning.
 The Espace Jean Tinguely Niki de Saint Phalle in Fribourg is open Wednesday to Sunday from 11 am to 6 pm (closing at 8 pm on Thursday).

-The Espace Jean Tinguely Niki de Saint Phalle in Fribourg is at 2, rue de Morat / Murtengasse 2, near the cathedral and Fribourg art and history museum.
+The Espace Jean Tinguely Niki de Saint Phalle in Fribourg is at 2, rue de Morat / Murtengasse 2, near the cathedral and the Fribourg art and history museum.